J-flash15/J-flash15/proposal.md2.md

 TODO

-I am learning how to write a nice algorithm code.
+I am learning how to write a Structural algorithm code. and i am still thinking of other features of the project.

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?